karenetheridge/Test-LWP-UserAgent/README.md

 use this, as you know what you responded with - you should instead be testing how your code reacted to receiving this response.

+- `network_fallback`

+Getter/setter method for the network\_fallback preference that will be used on this object (if called as an instance method), or globally, if called as a class method.
+Note that the actual behaviour used on an object is the ORed value of the instance setting and the global setting.

 - `send_request($request)`

 This is the only method from [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent) that has been overridden, which